Maia-Everett/lintian.eu/_posts/2024-09-14-warcraft-retrospective-35.md

 Sylvanas has the entire undead tech tree at her disposal, but Garithos --- fittingly --- can only build human units at start because he had a [teeny tiny bit of a quarrel](/2024/08/22/warcraft-retrospective-32/) with elves under his command.

-{% figure [caption:"He became a dark knight from his frustration with the ungrateful people of Eorzea."] %}
+{% figure [caption:"He became a dark knight out of frustration with the ungrateful people of Eorzea."] %}
 ![A New Power in Lordaeron](/assets/wr/20240914203845_1.jpg)
 {% endfigure %}